davidhenty/halobench/README.md

 *    neighbourhood collectives

-Note that the neighbourhood collectives may fail the consistency test on small numbers of processes due to an unfortunate bug some implementations!
+Note that the neighbourhood collectives may fail the consistency test on small numbers of processes due to an unfortunate bug in some early implementations!